bokshi-gh/http-codec/README.md

 # HTTP Codec

-A lightweight C++ library for encoding and decoding requests and responses.
+A lightweight C++ library for encoding and decoding HTTP requests and responses

 ---